angular/react-native-renderer/README.md

 ## animations

-There are 2 .mp4 files in the repo, demoing the app on the iPad and iPhone.
+There are 2 .mp4 files [in the video branch](https://github.com/angular/react-native-renderer/tree/video), demoing the app on the iPad and iPhone.

 On the iPad, most animations almost feel native.